SeanXiaoyuSun/LUKE-QA-bias-analysis/README.md

 ```
 The beam search results, output predictions, and scores will be stored in the `output` directory with the name of `nbest_predictions_.json`, `predictions_.json`, `results.json`

-## Generate the bais prediction result
+## Generate the bias prediction result
 For bias evaluation, you should run the following command after finetuning the model:
 ```
     python3 -m examples.cli \